Young Endeavour Youth Scheme Advisory Board

 Kate Traill is a Barrister-at-Law and a Director of the NSW Bar Association.
 She served as an elected Councillor on Mosman Council from 2004-2008.
 Currently she is an Acting Crown Prosecutor with the Office of the Director of Public Prosecutions.
 Kate holds the rank of Lieutenant in the Royal Australian Navy Reserve and is Aide-de-Camp to Her Excellency the Governor of New South Wales.
 She holds a Bachelor of Arts LLB with Honours in Politics and Fine Arts.

-Commodore Bruce Kafer is the Director General of the Australian Navy Cadets and Reserves.
-He has served in the Royal Australian Navy for more than 35 years, specialising as a Hydrographic Surveyor and working as a senior Hydrographic Officer on Australian and British survey ships both in Australia and in the Persian Gulf.
+Rear Admiral Bruce Kafer is the Head Reserve and Youth Division and Commander Australian Defence Force Cadets.
+He has served in the Royal Australian Navy for 40 years, specialising as a Hydrographic Surveyor and working as a senior Hydrographic Officer on Australian and British survey ships both in Australia and in the Persian Gulf.
 He was awarded the Conspicuous Service Cross for outstanding achievement in the field of hydrography, and made a Member of the Order of Australia for exceptional service to the Royal Australian Navy, particularly as the Chief, Combat Support Group in Fleet Headquarters.
-CDRE Kafer has previously served as Director of the RAN Staff College and Commandant of the Australian Defence Force Academy.
+Rear Admiral Kafer has previously served as Director of the Royal Australian Navy Staff College and Commandant of the Australian Defence Force Academy.
 He and his wife, Geraldine, have two adult sons.

 Young Endeavour Youth Scheme Staff